fireundubh/playwithfire/fallout4/buffout-faqs.md

 ## nvwgf2umx.dll

 The `nvwgf2umx.dll` assembly belongs to the NVIDIA driver package.
 Most likely, you recently updated your video drivers.
 The `445` drivers appear to be the source of crashes in many games.

-These crashes usually have a probable call stack where `nvwgf2umx.dll` occupies the most recent 20 frames:
+These crashes usually have a probable call stack where `nvwgf2umx.dll` occupies the most recent 20 frames.
+For example:

 ```
 PROBABLE CALL STACK: